1jour1vin

 Wine rated (2019 guide) 16/20 (Very good wine)

-Attractive smoky and toasty nose, aromas of ripe, fresh fruit, round, rich, dense on the palate, balanced finish, with a more pronounced terroir identity than Les Miaux.
+A lovely smoky and toasty nose, with aromas of ripe, fresh fruit; round, rich, and full-bodied on the palate, with a balanced finish and a more pronounced terroir character than Les Miaux.

 About the estate: